justinrubek/reform/README.md

 ### Database

-This was designed and only tested using postgres.
+First, create the database (you can use `server/create_db.sql`)

-First, create the database (you can use `server/create_db.sql`) Use diesel_cli (`cargo install diesel_cli`) to run the migrations for the server: `diesel migration run`
+Use diesel_cli (`cargo install diesel_cli`) to run the migrations for the server: `diesel migration run`